Beldin123/lpo/README.md

 # Dependencies

 The lpo package is dependent on the gpx package and the errors package, both of which are available in github and must be downloaded separately.
-The import statments are:
+The import statements for the go packages and name of the Coin-OR executable are:

 *	github.com/pkg/errors
 *	github.com/go-opt/gpx (if using the callable C functions provided by Cplex)